Light Gauge / Cold-formed Steel Code

 The provisions of this section shall control the construction of exterior steel wall framing and interior load-bearing steel framing for buildings not more than 60 feet long perpendicular to the joists or truss span, not more than 40 feet wide parallel to the joist or truss span, and not more than two stories in height.
 All exterior walls installed in accordance with the provisions of this section shall be considered as load-bearing walls.
 Steel walls constructed in accordance with the provision of this section shall be limited to sites subjected to a maximum design wind speed of 110 miles per hour, Exposure A, B, or C and a maximum ground snow load of 70 psf.

-2-For members in residential projects where the material presented in the IRC don’t give an answer and for commercial projects, the International Building Code, IBC must be used.
-The IBC reference the Cold-Formed Steel Design, AISI Manual, by American Iron and Steel Institute.
+For members in residential projects where the material presented in the IRC don’t give an answer and for commercial projects, the International Building Code, IBC must be used.
+The IBC references the Cold-Formed Steel Design, AISI Manual, by American Iron and Steel Institute.

 The C-shaped is used the most for the structural members such as studs, floor joists, roof rafters, roof trusses etc. The C-shaped section must have stiffeners/ lips with specified length/width to prevent local buckling.
 Please see the figure below